viktorholk/push-notifications-api/README.md

 >
 ## Connect to the server stream

-In the configuration tab type in the `/events` endpoint on the server
+In the configuration tab type in the `/events` endpoint on your server

+You can find the IP-address in the server log

 <p align="center">